kiranmai1111/GENAIMLcarRental/README.md

 Registered a custom metric (api.requests.count) to track API request counts in the application.
 Integrated Logs and Metrics with CloudWatch

-Configured the CloudWatch Agent to collect logs from application containers.
 Used CloudWatch Log Insights for structured log queries and analysis.
 Created Dashboards & Alarms